alexmercerind/youtube-search-python/README.md

 ##### Search for YouTube videos, channels & playlists.
 Get video & playlist information using link.
 Get search suggestions.

+##### Important: As of v1.6.1, we no longer use PyTube (see https://github.com/alexmercerind/youtube-search-python/pull/155).
+You have to install yt-dlp in order to use StreamURLFetcher: `pip install yt-dlp`

 #### WITHOUT YouTube Data API v3.

 [![PyPI - Version](https://img.shields.io/pypi/v/youtube-search-python?style=for-the-badge)](https://pypi.org/project/youtube-search-python)